 Believe it or not, but our meal was still just beginning, so I limited my exposure to the Queso Fundido Natural (55 pesos), a molten mass of Monterey Jack cheese topped with rajas (roasted green pepper strips).
 Somehow, we managed to show restraint by choosing a vegetable over chorizo.

-Esparza haggled with our server to schedule a custom Parrillada Villa de Seris (275 pesos), a mesquite-lavished mixed grill loaded with tripa (tripe), pollo asado (grilled chicken), Costilla (beef rib) and two prized cuts of beef - cabreria (akin to rib-eye) and arrachera (loosely translates as flank steak).
-The ribs were crusty from the grill, the well-seasoned chicken was near succulent and the small intestines were blistered, sweet and funky in all the right ways.
-Still, the prized cuts were the steak, with a great outer char infused with wood smoke.
+Esparza haggled with our server to schedule a custom Parrillada Villa de Seris (275 pesos), a mesquite-lavished mixed grill loaded with tripa (tripe), pollo asado (grilled chicken), Costilla (beef rib) and two prized cuts of beef – cabreria (akin to rib-eye) and arrachera (loosely translates as flank steak).
+Ribs were crusty from the grill, well-seasoned chicken was near succulent and the small intestines were blistered, sweet and funky in all the right ways.
+Still, the prized cuts were steak, with a great outer char infused with wood smoke.

 On the side, we received a single devastating dish of frijoles maneados, refried beans blended with chorizo and lard, topped with Monterey Jack cheese.
 With that much fat, it was no surprise that these beans packed a heap of flavor.